Expensify.org/hunger SNAP campaign status

 The plain card icon denotes a Personal Card Expense

 The card with padlock icon denotes a Company Card Expense

-The cash icon denotes a Cash Expense (or all other expenses)
+The cash icon denotes a Cash Expense (any expense not imported from a connected card)

 The vehicle icon denotes a Mileage Expense

 The clock icon denotes a Time Expense